edwardcapriolo/IronCount/README.md

     }

 To start a Workload create a JSON clob like the one above and save it to a file.
-Then use Deploy tool to write this entry to ZooKeeper.
+Then use DeployTool to write this entry to ZooKeeper.
 At this point WorkloadManagers should notice the changes to zookeeper and start instances of the Workload.

 Extending